Pentagon denies report U.S. mulls pulling up to 4,000 troops from South Korea | The Japan Times

 This week, as their talks broke down, each side blamed the other for being unprepared to compromise on sharing the costs of the U.S. deployment.

-Neither side had publicly confirmed the numbers being discussed but Trump has said the U.S. military presence in and around South Korea was “$5 billion worth of protection.”
+Neither side had publicly confirmed the numbers being discussed, but Trump has said the U.S. military presence in and around South Korea is “$5 billion worth of protection.”

 South Korean political party leaders visited Washington on Wednesday to press for a fair and reasonable outcome of the cost-sharing talks.

-“I stressed that a withdrawal of U.S. troops from South Korea should not be brought up, as the South Korea-U.S. alliance also helps the U.S. national interest,” said Na Kyung-won of the main opposition Liberty Korea Party.
+“I stressed that a withdrawal of U.S. troops from South Korea should not be brought up, as the South Korea-U.S. alliance also helps the U.S. national interest,” said Na Kyung-won of the main opposition party, Liberty Korea.

 But some South Korean activist groups calling for a big reduction or even a withdrawal of U.S. forces.